 Anyone looking for a walk on the wild side might like to head north to Mistley.
-After park at the Village Hall, or just a short walk from Mistley Station, you are on Furze Hills, named presumably from the blaze of Gorse flowering on the gravel-topped slopes overlooking the Stour Estuary – at least in former times.
+After park at the Village Hall, or just a short walk from Mistley Station, you are on Furze Hill, named presumably from the blaze of Gorse flowering on the gravel-topped slopes overlooking the Stour Estuary – at least in former times.

 Part of the parkland associated with Mistley Hall, it is now remarkable for its numerous ancient, gnarled Oak trees, each a wildlife habitat, natural sculpture, and source of legend.
 With last year’s leaves blown to the ground floor by winter winds and the new season’s offering yet to unfold, March is possibly the best time of year to appreciate their full, magnificent glory.